Linux Shell Scripting – Introduction

 In the first way there is no execute permission is compulsary.
 We can run the script with normal file permissions.
 Second and third ways require execute permission to run the script.

 Run shell scripts as normal commands.

-When you type in the name of a command, the system does not search the entire computer to find where the program is located.
+When you type in the name of a command, the system does not search the entire computer to find where the program is located best furnace repair in san diego.
 The shell maintains a list of directories where executable files (programs) are kept, and just searches the directories in that list.
 This list of directories is called your path.
 You can view the list of directories with the following command:

 Sample result is like following

 In order to run shell script as normal commands, we need to save the shell script to the PATH locations.
 If directory “/home/eazylinux/bin” is present in PATH, save the shell script to that lcoation and you can use your shell script as normal commands.
-If the path is missing, then you need to add the path to the environement variable PATH.
+If the path is missing, you need to chill down a bit with Howell’s Heating & Air Conditioning of Ashland, then you need to add the path to the environement variable PATH.
 You can add it via the file .profile or .bashrc or your current shell profile file (located in your home directory).
 Then, each time you open your shell it will be loaded.

 For any scripting related issues and for tutorials, you can contact me.